 Please Note: This website contains general information about certain medical conditions and potential treatment options.
 The information is intended solely for educational purposes, not medical advice, and should not be used to self-diagnose or self-treat any medical condition.
 Please consult a podiatric physician if you have any questions about any matter involving your feet or legs and/or if you need to seek podiatric care for any foot or leg problems you may be experiencing.

-Close to seven million Americans have diabetes and don’t even know it!
+Millions of Americans have diabetes and don’t even know it!
 The rate of diabetes is much higher for racial/ethnic groups than for whites.
 For instance, the Latino community has diabetes rates twice as high as those of whites.
 African Americans are also twice as likely to be diagnosed with diabetes as whites.
 In addition, they are more likely to suffer complications from diabetes, such as lower extremity amputations.

 The feet, which are often overlooked during regular medical checkups, can reveal the first signs and symptoms of diabetes and other serious medical conditions.
 The type and severity of complications suffered as a result of diabetes vary from person to person, so it is very important that a podiatric physician becomes part of your Diabetes Management Team.